 Readers will be vividly aware that the much-anticipated ‘BIM Bang’ has turned out to be more of a splutter.
 Despite the Government mandate in 2016 we have not seen anywhere near the take up of BIM as anticipated – nor does Government appear to be enforcing its own mandate.
 Construction Manager’s annual BIM survey revealed that “only 38% of centrally-funded government clients made BIM a requirement on all of their projects, 12 months after the mandate”.

-This is baffling – not to say disheartening - to those of us who know the wide-ranging benefits that BIM can bring.
-There are of course many possible reasons for this seeming lack of interest, ranging from cost concerns to simple human fear of change.
+This is baffling – not to say disheartening - to those of us who know the wide-ranging possibilities and benefits that BIM can bring.
+There are of course many reasons for this seeming lack of interest, ranging from cost concerns to simple human fear of change.
 But would it be too harsh to suggest that some of the fault may lie with ourselves: specifically, in the way that we ‘in the trade’ introduce BIM to potential clients?

 It is understandable that those who are most enthused about a new technology will want to pass on this enthusiasm, so that all too often BIM is still discussed in the most glamorous, large-scale terms possible – and our enthusiasm is often heavily laced with jargon.
 This may seem perfectly straightforward to those in-the-know but it is also potentially alienating.
 An obvious example is BIM Level 2.
 Clearly this is an achievement but if a client knows nothing about BIM, it is also meaningless.
 We can also sometimes misunderstand clients’ daily priorities or the scale at which they are focused.